metaplex-foundation/developer-hub/src/pages/candy-machine/guards/end-date.md

 - **Date**: The date after which minting is no longer allowed.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the End Date guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}